shnoh171/shnoh171.github.io/_posts/2018-12-02-atcoder-beginner-contest-115.md

 Rating: **0** &rarr; **46**

 I solved two out of the four problems.
-Also solved one more problem after the contest.
-The result is as follows.
+Almost solved the third problem too, could not finish it.

+I finished rest problems and the results are as follows.

 ### A. 753